 - NordVPN: 6 simultaneous connections

-- IPVanish: 5 simultaneous connections
+- ExpressVPN: 5 simultaneous connections

-- VyprVPN: 3 simultaneous connections
+- Surfshark: unlimited simultaneous connections

-- Private Internet Access: 5 simultaneous connections
+- Private Internet Access: unlimited simultaneous connections

-If you’re not particularly tech savvy, we recommend ExpressVPN’s pre-configured VPN routers.
+If you’re not particularly tech-savvy, we recommend ExpressVPN’s pre-configured VPN routers.
 ExpressVPN makes the best VPN-enabled router firmware in the market.
 You will need an ExpressVPN subscription to use it, however.

 Otherwise, you can configure a VPN on your own with a compatible router.
 Some routers come with firmware that supports VPN connections, and others don’t.
-If you’re router doesn’t support VPNs, look around to see if you can replace the firmware with an open-source alternative like DD-WRT or Tomato.
+If your router doesn’t support VPNs, look around to see if you can replace the firmware with an open-source alternative like DD-WRT or Tomato.